Toomsboro Ga. 2007

 Dedrich/ Dedrick

-Central of Ga. railroad stop
+Central of Ga. railroad stop and community

 at kaolin mines and company west of McIntyre